Aim 2: ONDRI@Home

 The overarching focus is to improve the health and wellbeing of people living with the diseases studied.

 Supplementing in–clinic snapshots with data gathered in the home and community

 Measurements taken at home can capture events (e.g. stress on the heart) that may not be evident during a clinic visit to a specialist or family doctor.
-When interpreted by a clinician, this multitude of data can show health related events (e.g. falls) or changes in health status that may indicate a need for intervention for example, and can help guide management of the person’s disease.
+When interpreted by a clinician, this multitude of data can show health-related events (e.g. falls) or changes in health status.
+These changes may indicate a need for intervention, for example, and can help guide management of the person’s disease.